ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Showers and thunderstorms before 11pm, then showers and thunderstorms.
 Some of the storms could be severe and produce heavy
          rain.
 Cloudy.
 Low around 54, with temperatures rising to around 61 overnight.
-Southwest wind 7 to 12 mph.
+South wind 8 to 12 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>